 a.
-Military and civilian personnel and their Family members must have a U.S. Forces Certificate of License to drive in Germany.
+Military and civilian personnel, their Family members, and DOD privileged contractors must have a U.S. Forces Certificate of License to drive in Germany.
 This does not include the operation of Government vehicles; those can be operated using Optional Form (OF) 346 or AF Form 2293.
-To get a U.S. Forces Certificate of License, military and civilian personnel and their Family members must have a valid country license (glossary).
+To get a U.S. Forces Certificate of License, military and civilian personnel, their Family members, and DOD privileged contractors must have a valid country license (glossary).
 OF 346 and AF Form 2293 may not be used in place of a valid country license to obtain a U.S. Forces Certificate of License.
-The minimum age to apply for a class 3 U.S. Forces Certificate of License with a valid country license is 17 (table I-1).
-Personnel who receive a U.S. Forces Certificate of License and who are 17 years old may drive only within the borders of the Federal Republic of Germany until their 18th birthday.
+The minimum age to apply for a class 3 U.S. Forces Certificate of License with a valid country license is 17 years. (table I-1).
+Individuals who are 17 years of age or have a provisional or intermediate state license must petition RMV for an exception to policy to add any special restrictions to the U.S. Forces Certificate of License.
+Until their 18th birthday, personnel who are 17 years old, have no restrictions, and have received a full U.S. Forces Certificate of License may drive within the borders of Germany only.
 Individuals may operate only the class or classes of POVs indicated on their U.S. Forces Certificate of License.
 Appendix I, paragraph I-2, lists vehicle classifications.